davidsemakula/mukutu-safe/README.md

 #### Option 1: Add Mukutu Router as a custom Safe app using a wizard

 - Go to [https://safe.mukutu.tech](https://safe.mukutu.tech)
-- Select your origin chain and click "Go to Safe" or "Go to Moonbeam Safe" for Moonbeam users
+- Select your origin chain and click "Go to Safe"
-- You will be redirected to the appropriate Safe web interface
+- You will be redirected to the appropriate Safe web interface (which may be an authoritative fork for chains that aren't supported by the official Safe interface e.g. Moonbeam Safe)
 - Follow the prompts provided by the Safe web interface to access Mukutu Router for your Safe

 #### Option 2: Manually add Mukutu Router as a custom Safe app

-- Go to the Safe web interface at [https://app.safe.global](https://app.safe.global) or [https://multisig.moonbeam.network](https://multisig.moonbeam.network) for Moonbeam users
+- Go to the Safe web interface at [https://app.safe.global](https://app.safe.global) (or the interface of an authoritative fork e.g [https://multisig.moonbeam.network](https://multisig.moonbeam.network) for Moonbeam)
 - Create your Safe if you don't have one already
 - Go to Apps -> My custom apps -> Add custom app
 - Paste the Safe app URL as https://safe.mukutu.tech
 - You should see "Mukutu Router" as a new app
-- Install the app and try out some interchain transactions on supported remote chains 🎉
+- Install the app and try out some cross-chain transactions on supported remote chains 🎉

 ### For Developers